ManticoreGamesInc/platform-documentation/src/api/projectile.md

 myProjectile.gravityScale = 0
 -- The projectile is still going at 100 speed.
-Max Speed is only checked at the end of the frame. print("This projectile's speed is " .. tostring(myProjectile.speed)) ut.EXPECT_GTE(myProjectile.speed, myProjectile.maxSpeed, "Projectile should be faster than maxspeed")
+Max Speed is only checked at the end of the frame. print("This projectile's speed is " .. tostring(myProjectile.speed))

 Task.Wait()    -- So if we wait one frame... print("This projectile's speed is " .. tostring(myProjectile.speed))
-ut.EXPECT_LTE(myProjectile.speed, myProjectile.maxSpeed, "Projectile should be slower than maxspeed") -- It should now be clamped down to the maximum speed.
+-- It should now be clamped down to the maximum speed.
 ```